wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/using-repositories/includes/3-images-repository.md

     ![The Wait for Image action in the workspace.](..\media\wait-for-image-action-workspace.png)

-1. Open the action’s properties and select **Add Image From Images Repository**.
+1. Open the action’s properties and select **Add Image From Images repository**.

     ![The Add Image From Images Repository button in the action's properties.](..\media\wait-for-image-action-properties-add-image.png)